Theophilus ben Ananus

-Archeological evidence confirming the existence of Theophilus, as an ossuary has been discovered bearing the inscription, "Yehoḥanah (Johanna) daughter of Yehoḥanan (Jonathan) son of Thefilus (Theophilus) the High Priest".
+Archeological evidence confirming the existence of Theophilus, as an ossuary has been discovered bearing the inscription, "Yehoḥanah (Johanna) daughter of Yehoḥanan (John) son of Thefilus (Theophilus) the High Priest".
 The details of this ossuary have been published in the Israel Exploration Journal.
-Therefore, Theophilus had at least one other son, named Jonathan, father to Johanna.
+Therefore, Theophilus had at least one other son, named John, father to Johanna.

 The name Johanna appears twice in the New Testament in the Gospel of Luke.
 First as one of women healed by Jesus who travels with Jesus and the disciples to Jerusalem.
 Her second appearance also in the Gospel of Luke is on Easter Sunday when she and other women visits the empty tomb.
 It is unlikely, however, that the Johanna in the Gospel of Luke is the same Johanna as the one mentioned on the ossuary.
 According to Richard Bauckham, Johanna was "the fifth most popular woman's name in Jewish Palestine," and the Johanna of the Gospel of Luke was likely from Galilee, not from Jerusalem.
 High Priests took office when at least 30 years old (Hebrew reckoning).
 Caiaphas was thus probably older than Theophilus.
 It was unusual for a son-in-law to take precedence over a son.
 If Theophilus was in his thirties in the period 37-41 CE, then a granddaughter, Johanna, would not have been born in the period of the Gospels up to 30 CE.